Why should I consider going on an exchange?

 The partner school will provide the necessary documentation to apply for a student visa, but you are responsible for submitting the paperwork to the appropriate governmental agencies far enough in advance that you can start school on time.

 How will an exchange affect my job search?

-Applying to on-campus recruiting opportunities: You may submit resumes and cover letters to any jobs you see in CareerNet.
+- Applying to recruiting opportunities: You may submit resumes and cover letters to any jobs you see in CMG BEARS.
 In your cover letter, please indicate that you are away on exchange in the fall but can do virtual interviews.

-You do not receive bid points if you are away on exchange.
-You do, however, have access to the career services of the school you are visiting, so be sure to take advantage of that.
+- You will also have access to the career services of the school you are visiting, so be sure to take advantage of that.

 When will classes start?

 The start date of your Fall semester at the exchange school can be found on the fact sheet.
 Some are on the quarter system, so your summer break will be longer than usual.
 Make sure all travel and arrival preparations are completed ahead of time so you can arrive on time to start your classes.